+Commented [1]: Since we have new definition of "supplies" that includes materials and equipment, suggest removing this definition and use "supplies" throughout.
 "Professional services" means all services performed in a professional occupation including, but not limited to, accounting, auditing, appraising, computer hardware and software support, engineering, architectural, planning, environmental, redevelopment, financial, economic, social services, legal, construction project management, communications, land surveying and other similar professional functions which may be necessary for the operation of the city.

-"Public project" means construction, reconstruction, erection, alteration, renovation, improvement, and demolition work involving any publicly owned, leased, or operated facility.
+"Public project" means construction, reconstruction, erection, alteration, renovation, improvement, and demolition work involving any publicly-owned, leased, or operated facility.

-"Purchasing" means the procurement of public projects, contractual services, professional services, and supplies as needed by the city.
+"Purchasing" means the procurement of public projects, contractual services, professional services, and materials, supplies, and equipment supplies as needed by the city.